d6lts/htmlmail/README.txt

    [12]default [13]mail system.

-   Visit the [14]HTML Mail settings page at admin/settings/htmlmail to select a theme, pre-filter, and post-filter for your messages.
+   Visit the [14]HTML Mail settings page at admin/settings/htmlmail to select a theme and post-filter for your messages.

 Theming